opensafely/documentation/docs/dataset-landing-page.md

 This section contains information on the core primary care EHR systems on which OpenSAFELY in based, as well as all external datasets imported to the secure EHR environment.

-To see the variables available to extract from the OpenSAFELY database, see the [Variable extractor functions](study-def-extractor-functions) section.
+To see the variables available to extract from the OpenSAFELY database, see the [Variable extractor functions](study-def-extractor-functions.md) section.

-To see the TPP-OpenSAFELY database schema, see [here](https://github.com/opensafely/tpp-sql-notebook/blob/master/notebooks/tpp-schema.ipynb).
+To see the OpenSAFELY-TPP database schema, see [here](https://github.com/opensafely/tpp-sql-notebook/blob/master/notebooks/tpp-schema.ipynb).

 To see access permissions for different levels of data access, see [here](workflow-security-levels.md).